jamadam/Marquee/readme.md

 (by comparison to PHP).

 ep and epl are always available and you can also add your own handler easily.
-You can also override the mapping rule with [Marquee::Router] plugin bundled in core.
+You can also override the mapping rule with [Marquee::Plugin::Router] plugin bundled in core.

 ### Perlish template